Biomanufacturing Harvest Optimization with Small Data: Introduction

-This research is an outcome of a multi-year collaboration with MSD Animal Health in Boxmeer, Netherlands.\endnote{The company is known as ``Merck" in the United States and Canada, and ``MSD'' elsewhere.} The facility in Boxmeer is a leading biomanufacturing hub in Europe that conducts both biopharmaceutical R\&D and large-scale production.
+We characterize the control-limit structure of the optimal policy with respect to the impurity level.
+We also show that the myopic policy which makes the harvesting decisions by looking only one period ahead is optimal under a perfect-information setting and some practically-relevant sufficient conditions.
+Furthermore, we study how the posterior predictive distributions of the growth rates affect the harvesting decisions under the myopic policy in the presence of model risk.
+Our framework enables decision makers to do a rigorous assessment of the impact of limited data on harvesting decisions, and provides managerial insights on the value of collecting additional data.
+This research is an outcome of a multi-year collaboration with MSD Animal Health in Boxmeer, Netherlands.
+The facility in Boxmeer is a leading biomanufacturing hub in Europe that conducts both biopharmaceutical R\&D and large-scale production.
 Since September 2019, the developed framework has been used in daily operations to support harvesting decisions.
-The implementation has resulted in {around $50\%$ improvement in batch yield on average.} {This project is part of a long-term university-industry collaboration as described in \cite{martagan22}.
-Due to its scalability and potential impact, the project has been internationally recognized in several platforms \cite{IFORS, IMPACT, EU, IAAA, GEN-news}.
-Moreover, the research outcomes have been recognized as a finalist of 2022 INFORMS Franz Edelman Prize for achievement in the practice of operations research and management science \cite{Video, INFORMS22}. }
+The implementation has resulted in around $50\%$ improvement in batch yield on average.
+The research outcomes have been recognized as a finalist of the 2022 INFORMS Franz Edelman Prize.

-The remainder of the paper is organized as follows.
-We review the related literature in Section~\ref{sec:background}.
-We develop a stochastic optimization model in Section~\ref{sec:HybridModeling}, and analyze its structural characteristics in Section~\ref{Sec:Analysis}.
-We {elaborate on the implementation process and impact} in Section~5 and present a case study in Section~6.
-We provide the concluding remarks in Section~\ref{sec:concl}.